Two119/SDL2-game-template/README.md

 - Also, the AnimatedSprite class takes an optional framechange_ argument.
 This represents the number of frames the program waits before moving on from one frame to the next.
 By default, this value is set at 8.

-- The two spritesheet classes and also the AnimatedSprite class take in a size argument.
+- The two spritesheet classes, the SpriteStack class and also the AnimatedSprite class take in a size argument.
 This represents the number of rows and columns of frames in a spritesheet.
 So for example for this image:
 ![image](https://user-images.githubusercontent.com/99664810/235335349-07f310d3-5f31-4038-ba25-1bc1a0f9940d.png) which is a spritesheet for a button, the size would be [2, 1] since there are 2 columns and 1 row.

 - The AnimatedSprite class as of currently can only use spritesheets with a single row.
 This may be improved in the future depending on my requirements for my own games.